gopheracademy/gopheracademy-web/content/gophercon-2017/writing-a-successful-gophercon-proposal.md

 The reality of our online connected world is many talks are recorded and widely circulated.
 Our audience will not be happy to attend a conference composed of talks they think they've already seen.

-If you've presented a talk at a meetup or other conference and plan to propose it for GopherCon, by all means do so, but think about how you can incorporate the feedback you received and how the landscape may have changed since you gave your presentation last.
+If you've presented a talk at a meet-up or other conference and plan to propose it for GopherCon, by all means do so, but think about how you can incorporate the feedback you received and how the landscape may have changed since you gave your presentation last.

 # Writing a good GopherCon proposal